|

 Services, the University of Pennsylvania, Yahoo!, McAfee Research,

-SPARTA, Inc., Apple Computer, Inc., nCirce Network Security, Inc.,
+SPARTA, Inc., Apple Computer, Inc., nCircle Network Security, Inc.,

-Google, Inc., the University of Cambridge Computer Laboratory, and
+Google, Inc., the University of Cambridge Computer Laboratory, the

 Contributions to support the TrustedBSD Project are welcome; please